saitejesh-cyber/trust-before-intelligence-book/archive/chapter_2_inpact_framework_v3_5.md

 **The crucial difference:** Humans advocate for their own needs.
 When humans need certainty, they ask for clarification.
 When they need connection, they build relationships.

 **Agents cannot advocate for themselves.** They depend entirely on infrastructure to fulfill their needs.
 An agent can't request real-time data when batch ETL is all that's available.
-It can't negotiate for dynamic permissions when static RBAC is all that exists.
+It can't negotiate for dynamic permissions when RBAC alone is all that exists.

 **This is why INPACT™ focuses on infrastructure capabilities, not agent features.** The framework defines what infrastructure must provide.
 Trust emerges as the outcome when infrastructure systematically fulfills all six needs.